OhYash/KnowledgeDay/_posts/2021-06-10-bluetooth-history.md

 Good game, but there was one problem, wifi consumes significantly more power than bluetooth does.
 So, they figured it's better to keep the Wifi technology separate.

-> This small [experiment](https://www.clearevo.com/ecodroidlink/bluetooth_vs_wifi_on_android_battery_consumption/index.html) tries to practically find the power consumption difference on a android phone running internet over Wifi vs over Bluetooth.
+> This small [experiment](https://www.clearevo.com/ecodroidlink/bluetooth_vs_wifi_on_android_battery_consumption/index.html) tries to practically find the power consumption difference on a android phone running youtube over Wifi vs over Bluetooth.

 The next version of bluetooth came up with a whooping **1 Mbps top speed!!**